vanus-labs/docs/content/how-to/manage-subscription/function-reference/structure.md

 **Parameters**

 - `"create"` – The name of the function.
-- `path` – The name of an nonexisting key.if nonexiting,....
+- `path` – The name of an new JSON key.
+If the key exist, an error is reported.
-- `value` – The data of the key's. support constant、
+- `value` – The data of the JSON key's. support constant、json value.

 **Example**

 ```
-["create", "$.data.name", "abc"]
+{"command":["create","$.data.name","abc"]}
 ```

 ## delete